wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 !!! info
     This parameter can be set inside the http, server, and location blocks.

-    To enable libdetection in the Wallarm Ingress controller, it is required to [apply](configure-kubernetes-en.md#enabling-attack-analysis-with-libdetection) the `nginx.ingress.kubernetes.io/server-snippet` annotation with this parameter to the Ingress resource.

     Default value is `on` for all [deployment options](../admin-en/supported-platforms.md).